Non-stationary noise in gravitational wave analyses: The wavelet domain noise covariance matrix: The WDM Transform

 To get a sense of how large the off-diagonal terms in the noise correlation matrix can be, a numerical evaluation was performed using various choices for the Meyer window function parameters $d,A,B$.
 The results changed by a just a few tens of percent across a wide range of values.
 Recent studies~\cite{Pearson:2025wfd} have adopted the values $d=6, A = 0$ and $B = \Delta \Omega$, and for that choice we find

 where $X= N_t S(f_m) /(4 \Delta \Omega)$.
+In the $m(n\pm1)$ line the upper sign is for $n+1$ and the lower sign is for $n-1$.
+In the adjacent-frequency line the sign inside the parentheses follows $m\pm1$, while the leading $(-1)^m$ is independent of whether the neighboring time pixel is $n+1$ or $n-1$.
 Pixels with larger separations in time ($|\Delta n| > 2$) have smaller correlations that decrease rapidly with increasing $|\Delta n|$.
 By far the largest correlations occur between adjacent time pixels ($|\Delta n|=1$) in the same frequency layer ($\Delta m =0$).
-For $s_1=1$, these old amount to $\sim 20$\% correlations relative to the diagonal entries.
+For $s_1=1$, these would amount to $\sim 20$\% correlations relative to the diagonal entries.
 But $s_1=1$ corresponds to a 100\% change in the power spectrum across a frequency layer, going from $S(f_m)/2$ to $3S(f_m)/2$ (or vice-versa, depending on the sign of $s_1$).
 In most cases $s_1 \ll 1$ and the correlations will be small.

 For a power law spectrum $S(f) = A f^\alpha$ we have $s_1 = \alpha/m$ and $s_2= \alpha (\alpha -1)/m^2$ for the $m^{\rm th}$ frequency band.
 Frequency layers with $m < |\alpha|$ will have significant off-diagonal terms in the wavelet noise correlation matrix.
 These correlations can be removed by pre-whitening the data in the frequency domain using some reference spectrum, then applying the WDM transform to the pre-whitened data.